-Stakeholder Innovations Group
+Stakeholder Innovation Group

 Maryland's Secretary of Health directed Maryland stakeholders to convene an advisory group to discuss ongoing health care delivery and payment innovations that may be leveraged or scaled, as well as to identify and develop any additional tools or programs needed to realize the goals of the TCOC Model.
 The group, known as the Stakeholder Innovation Group (SIG), is a broad group of health care industry representatives including hospitals, physicians, skilled nursing and long term care facilities, and payers.
 The group is staffed by the Maryland Hospital Association and attended by several State agencies including the HSCRC, Maryland Health Care Commission, and Maryland Department of Health.
-The group met from February through April 2018 and will reconvene to collaborate on the development of new tools and make recommendations to the MDH that may be incorporated into the implementation strategy of the TCOC Model.
+The group met throughout 2018 and early 2019 to collaborate on the development of new tools and make recommendations to the MDH that may be incorporated into the implementation strategy of the TCOC Model.